Lee's Family Forum

-Lee's Family Forum is a multi-purpose indoor arena in Henderson, Nevada.
+Lee's Family Forum (formerly The Dollar Loan Center) is a multi-purpose indoor arena in Henderson, Nevada, United States.
 Built on the site of the former Henderson Pavilion, it is the home of the Henderson Silver Knights of the American Hockey League, the Vegas Knight Hawks of the Indoor Football League, the Vegas Thrill of the Pro Volleyball Federation, the Las Vegas Desert Dogs of the National Lacrosse League, and the former home of the NBA G League Ignite of the NBA G League.

-The City of Henderson is the building owner with the National Hockey League's Vegas Golden Knights as its operator.
+It is owned by the City of Henderson and operated by Black Knight Sports and Entertainment, parent company of the Vegas Golden Knights.

 History

+In February 2020, it was announced that Bill Foley had acquired the San Antonio Rampage of the American Hockey League (AHL) from Spurs Sports & Entertainment, with an intent to relocate the team to Henderson as an affiliate of the Vegas Golden Knights known as the Henderson Silver Knights.
+The team was to initially play at the Orleans Arena while a new arena was constructed in Henderson.
+The sale of the team and its relocation to Henderson was approved by the AHL Board of Governors later that month.

-The arena was announced in February 2020, and was built at a cost of $84 million, on the former site of the Henderson Pavilion amphitheater.
+The new arena was built at a cost of $84 million on the former site of the Henderson Pavilion amphitheater.
 Some residents opposed the project because of its location and potential increase on traffic, as well as its use of public financing.
 The Henderson Pavilion was demolished later in 2020, and work on the arena was underway soon thereafter.

 Initially called the Henderson Event Center, a naming rights partnership was announced in March 2021 with Dollar Loan Center, a Las Vegas-based short-term loan company.
 Under the deal, the arena was named The Dollar Loan Center, disambiguated with the article "The" to differentiate it from the company.
 The venue hosted its first event on March 8, 2022.

-Dollar Loan Center allowed its naming rights to expire on April 1, 2024, and be purchased by the owners of Lee's Discount Liquor.
-The arena was renamed as Lee's Family Forum, in honor of company founder Hae Un Lee and his son Kenny Lee.
+Dollar Loan Center allowed its naming rights to expire on April 1, 2024; the naming rights were subsequently acquired by Lee's Discount Liquor, with the arena being renamed Lee's Family Forum, which was named so in tribute of its founder Hae Un Lee and his son Kenny Lee, who both died three months apart in the latter half of 2021.